ijayasin/trr-indika/README.md

    bundle install

-4. You may need to run Sequalite migrations.
+4. You may need to run DB migrations.

     rake db:create
     rake db:migrate